dche35472-sudo/IATA_group5/results_TextRepresentation/README.md

 - `model_comparison_summary.csv`
   Summary table comparing the updated baseline and the controlled structured slot model.

-- `make_output_comparison_summary...`
+- `make_output_comparison_summary.py`
   Script used to generate the comparison summary table.

+- `rel1_confusion.png`
+  Visual confusion matrix for the first relation slot.

+- `rel2_confusion.png`
+  Visual confusion matrix for the second relation slot.

 ## Main findings supported by these files

 The main findings from this controlled comparison are:

 - the structured slot-based output matches the dataset sentence structure better than the bag-of-words baseline output
-- under the same encoder setting, the structured output performs better on slot-level, attribute-level, and relation-level metrics
+- after correcting the baseline evaluation, the structured slot model still achieves higher mean slot, relation, and attribute accuracy
+- exact sentence accuracy remains very low for both models, showing that full sentence prediction is still difficult
-- relation prediction remains the main bottleneck, especially directional relations
+- relation prediction remains the main bottleneck, especially directional relations such as `above` / `below` and `left of` / `right of`
+- `overlapping` is comparatively easier to detect than some directional relations in the structured model outputs

 ## Notes

-- Exact sentence match is a very strict metric in this task, because an error in any slot makes the full sentence incorrect.
+- Exact sentence match is a very strict metric in this task, because an error in any single slot makes the full sentence incorrect.
-- Therefore, slot-level accuracy, attribute accuracy, relation accuracy, and confusion analysis are also important for interpretation.
+- Therefore, slot-level accuracy, attribute accuracy, relation accuracy, and confusion analysis are important for interpreting model behaviour.
 - The baseline unified evaluation uses an intentionally optimistic mapping from bag-of-words predictions to the structured two-clause format, in order to make the comparison fairer to the baseline.
-- `model_comparison_summary.csv`
-  Summary table comparing the updated baseline and the controlled structured slot model.

-## Main findings supported by these files

-The main findings from this controlled comparison are:

-- the structured slot-based output matches the dataset sentence structure better than the bag-of-words baseline output
-- under the same encoder setting, the structured output performs better on slot-level, attribute-level, and relation-level metrics
-- relation prediction remains the main bottleneck, especially directional relations

-## Notes

-- Exact sentence match is a very strict metric in this task, because an error in any slot makes the full sentence incorrect.
-- Therefore, slot-level accuracy, attribute accuracy, relation accuracy, and confusion analysis are also important for interpretation.
-- The baseline unified evaluation uses an intentionally optimistic mapping from bag-of-words predictions to the structured two-clause format, in order to make the comparison fairer to the baseline.
+- The controlled structured slot model is now seeded for reproducibility.
+However, because no validation split is used, the saved checkpoint should be interpreted as the final epoch checkpoint rather than a validation-selected best model.